mDemianchuk/ds-lecture-maven/maven.markdown

 A Maven *plugin* is a collection of one or more *goals*. *Goals* are executed in *phases*, which helps to determine the order in which the *goals* are executed.

-The full list of officially supported plugins can be found on [Maven website](https://maven.apache.org/plugins/).
+The full list of officially supported plugins can be found on the [Maven website](https://maven.apache.org/plugins/).

 A command to execute a *lifecycle phase* (including all of the prior *phases*) is shown below: